Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Abstract

 \section{Abstract}

-We develop fast algorithms for solving the variational and game-theoretic $p$-Laplace equations on weighted graphs for $p>2$.
-The graph $p$-Laplacian for $p>2$ has been proposed recently as a replacement for the standard ($p=2$) graph Laplacian in semi-supervised learning problems with very few labels, where the minimizer of the graph Laplacian becomes degenerate.
-We present several efficient and scalable algorithms for both the variational and game-theoretic formulations, and present numerical results on synthetic data and real data that illustrate the effectiveness of the $p$-Laplacian formulation for semi-supervised learning with few labels.
+This paper addresses theory and applications of $\ell_p$-based Laplacian regularization in semi-supervised learning.
+The graph $p$-Laplacian for $p>2$ has been proposed recently as a replacement for the standard ($p=2$) graph Laplacian in semi-supervised learning problems with very few labels, where Laplacian learning is degenerate.

-We also prove new discrete to continuum convergence results for $p$-Laplace problems on $k$-nearest neighbor ($k$-NN) graphs, which are more commonly used in practice than random geometric graphs.
+In the first part of the paper we prove new discrete to continuum convergence results for $p$-Laplace problems on $k$-nearest neighbor ($k$-NN) graphs, which are more commonly used in practice than random geometric graphs.
 Our analysis shows that, on $k$-NN graphs, the $p$-Laplacian retains information about the data distribution as $p\to \infty$ and Lipschitz learning ($p=\infty$) is sensitive to the data distribution.
 This situation can be contrasted with random geometric graphs, where the $p$-Laplacian \emph{forgets} the data distribution as $p\to \infty$.
-Finally, we give a general framework for proving discrete to continuum convergence results in graph-based learning that only requires pointwise consistency and a type of monotonicity.
+We also present a general framework for proving discrete to continuum convergence results in graph-based learning that only requires pointwise consistency and monotonicity.

+In the second part of the paper, we develop fast algorithms for solving the variational and game-theoretic $p$-Laplace equations on weighted graphs for $p>2$.
+We present several efficient and scalable algorithms for both formulations, and present numerical results on synthetic data indicating their convergence properties.
+Finally, we conduct extensive numerical experiments on the MNIST, FashionMNIST and EMNIST datasets that illustrate the effectiveness of the $p$-Laplacian formulation for semi-supervised learning with few labels.
+In particular, we find that Lipschitz learning ($p=\infty$) performs well with very few labels on $k$-NN graphs, which experimentally validates our theoretical findings that Lipschitz learning retains information about the data distribution (the unlabeled data) on $k$-NN graphs.